 Activities: (a) my partners and I negotiate the final deal terms with qualified prospects after they ran a PoC with successful results; (b) negotiated terms will be previously agreed upon with Your company and its written approval will be a mandatory prerequisite to consider a deal as formally accepted by Visuality Systems; (c) once negotiation steps are completed, paperwork steps with the respective prospect are conducted by my partner and/or by me to speed up as much as possible the completion of the closing stage.

-Milestones to be checked: ~2 to 5 prospects converted to customers within the next 28 weeks, measured from Day One.
+Milestones: ~2 to 5 prospects converted to customers within the next 28 weeks, measured from Day One.

 Stage 6 · Market Penetration and New Markets Development